chinmay-salvi/shop-sc/README.md

-# ShopSC â€” The Privacy-First USC Marketplace
+# ShopSC The Privacy-First USC Marketplace

 > Buy and sell within the USC community using zero-knowledge proofs.
 Your identity is verified, never stored.